The Ultimate Guide to Roof Styles for Sheds

 • Perfect for installing solar panels or creating rooftop gardens

-Once you’ve settled on a shed roof style, you’ll need to decide what to cover it with.
+Once you’ve settled on a design, you’ll need to decide what to cover it with.
 Each roofing material has its own pros, cons, and aesthetic.

 Asphalt Shingles: The Popular Choice